 The first building to hold this congregation was constructed sometime before 1695, and was known to the community as the "White Meeting House."
 Years later, the street where this original structure sat would adapt the church's moniker and become known as "Meeting Street."
 A second meeting house was constructed in 1732, and in 1806, this building was replaced by a circular chapel designed by famous architect Robert Mills.

 Mills, a Charleston resident, was at the beginning of the century-long wave of famous architects who would change the Charleston landscape with their groundbreaking designs and buildings.
 In fact, Mills is considered by many historians to be one of the first professionally trained architects in America.
-His design for this 1806 structure was a far cry from the standard boxy chapels, and instead was a circular towering building, 88' feet in diameter with 26 windows, which would lead to the former White Meeting House's name change to, naturally, the Circular Congressional Church.
+His design for this 1806 structure was a far cry from the standard boxy chapels, and instead was a circular towering building, 88' feet in diameter with 26 windows, which would lead to the former White Meeting House's name change to, naturally, the Circular Congregational Church.

-During this unique church's heyday, roughly from 1820 through 1860, the Circular Congressional Church had a large congregation of both white and black members that revolutionized church services in the state.
+During this unique church's heyday, roughly from 1820 through 1860, the Circular Congregational Church had a large congregation of both white and black members that revolutionized church services in the state.
 The first Sunday school class in South Carolina began here in 1816, and the enthusiastic members also founded one of the first bible studies in the country, the Charleston Bible Society, which boasted a host of prestigious members including two South Carolina governors.

 Unfortunately, this unique and legendary structure was lost to history with an 1861 fire that damaged it beyond repair, followed by an 1886 earthquake, which destroyed a large chuck of Charleston and destroyed the ruins of the church completely.